As the nation locked down, TC was alone with his broken wheelchair on the streets of Miami, wondering if his luck had run out.

-Dr. Flores and OST Engagement Director Jacob Torner loaded up their brightly painted Ford Expedition known as “Serenity,” fully adorned in America’s red, white, and blue.
-They headed to Overtown.
+OST Engagement Director Flores loaded up their brightly painted Ford Expedition known as “Serenity,” fully adorned in America’s red, white, and blue, and headed to Overtown.

-A few “Towners” were on the streets when Torner and Flores arrived with Stanley’s description and pleaded for help locating the former Marine.
+A few “Towners” were on the streets when Flores arrived with Stanley’s description and pleaded for help locating the former Marine.

 A month later, Stanley remains safely housed at the Miami Shores hotel where Operation Sacred Trust checked him in that day.
 Team members stay in touch daily, making sure his necessities are taken care of, that his spirits are high.

-“Every opportunity I get to speak with TC, he always starts our conversations with a brief laugh of excitement,” Jacob Torner said.
+“Every opportunity I get to speak with TC, he always starts our conversations with a brief laugh of excitement,” agency CEO Seth Eisenberg said.
 “He says he does this to let me know that he’s happy.
-It’s also a constant reminder of the mutual gratitude we share for each other and the opportunity I have to serve him.”
+It’s also a constant reminder of the mutual gratitude we share for each other and the opportunity we have to serve him.”

 On Monday, OST Lead Care Manager Verenith Rosario, who works with Stanley daily, was able to to coordinate for an electric wheelchair to be issued to him from the VA Medical Center.
 In a truck contributed by GEICO, Flores and Torner ventured out in the midst of the pandemic to pick up the scooter from the local VA’s Emergency Department.